-The Lords were coming off an 80-74 win against the Sheridan Bruins in the OCAA qualifying game last Sunday.
+The Lords are coming off an 80-74 win against the Sheridan Bruins in the OCAA qualifying game last Sunday.

 Maddie Dender led the team with 24 points on the day, while Emily Glendinning and Alyssa Navarro both recorded double-doubles.
 Glendinning finished with 10 points and 13 rebounds, while Navarro recorded 10 points and 10 rebounds.